railsuser2014/openobject-doc-book-en/source/book/3/3_9/chart_of_accounts.rst

 Some of these pre-built modules are comprehensive and accurate, others have rather more tentative status and are simply indicators of the possibilities.
 You can modify these, or build your own accounts onto the default chart, or replace it entirely with a custom chart.

-You view active charts of accounts using the menu  *Financial Management > Charts > Charts of Accounts* .
+You view active charts of accounts using the menu :menuselection:`Financial Management --> Charts --> Charts of Accounts`.

 .. note:: Hierarchical charts